windows7lover/homepage/sections/about.md

 When I work, I prefer to code in Matlab for prototyping.
 However, sometimes I use C++ when efficiency and speed are important.
 Finally, for papers, I always use Latex.

 For this website, I used an amazing tool called [Jekyll](https://jekyllrb.com/).
 This allow you to "*code*" your website, then generate it.
 A good comparison may be done with Latex, which is a programming language to output good PDF files.
-If you want to have more information, I invite you to visit my [GitHub](https://github.com/windows7lover/homepage) page.
+If you want to have the source code of this website, I invite you to visit my [GitHub](https://github.com/windows7lover/homepage) page.

 <br>